 The new piece of legislation proposed by Newsom, Senate Bill 714, maintains those changes.
 However, there are several key addendums.
 Among them:

 - Any student with a medical exemption issued before Jan.
-1, 2020 would not be subject to the new restrictions until he or she reaches the next vaccination checkpoint at kindergarten or seventh grade or when they change schools.
+1, 2020 would not be subject to the new restrictions until he or she reaches the next vaccination checkpoint at kindergarten or seventh grade.
 At such points, those students would be required to be vaccinated — or get a new medical exemption that complies with state law.

 - Parents of students holding permanent exemptions would be required to get them reauthorized at each vaccination checkpoint, instead of just once during a child’s K-12 education.

 - Temporary exemptions would be limited to one year, instead of allowing a doctor to determine the term.

 - Patients who had exemptions before Jan.
 1, 2020 could have them revoked if their doctor has been subject to disciplinary action from either the Medical Board of California or the Osteopathic Medical Board of California.

 The governor also softened language in Senate Bill 276 that would require a doctor to certify “under penalty of perjury” that the statements in the form are accurate and complete.
 According to Newsom’s proposal, a doctor only must certify that the statements are accurate and complete, without the threat of perjury.